mlibrary/irus_analytics/README.md

     $ rails g irus_analytics

-This will generate a configuration file that exists within config/initializers/irus_analytics.rb
+This will generate editable configuration and translation files in the config folder.

+### config/irus_config.yml
+This uses a similar mechanism to the standard rails database.yml file to allow for per-environment configuration of the values for:

+**source_repository**\
-**IrusAnalytics.configuration.source\_repository** is used to configure the name of the source respository url (i.e. what the url for your repository)
+ is used to configure the name of the source respository url (i.e. what the url for your repository)

+**irus_server_address**\
-**IrusAnalytics.configuration.irus\_server\_address** is used to define the IRUS-UK server endpoint, this can be configured for the test version of the service.
+ is used to define the IRUS-UK server endpoint, this can be configured for the test version of the service.

+**robots_file**\
+is used to specify the name of the file containing the robot UserAgents as regular expressions.

+### Integration
-The Irus analytics code is designed to be called after a download event has happened in your rails application.
-The following code needs adding to the Rails controller handles the content download.
+The IrusAnalytics code is designed to be called after a download event has happened in your application.
+The following code added to the Rails controller handles the content download.

 A simple example...